Quetzal-framework/quetzal-CRUMBS/_sources/3-chelsa.rst.txt

 Usage
 -------

-Quetzal-CRUMBS SDM and GBIF tools automatically download the CHELSA bioclimatic and elevation files when they need them: you should not have to download them yourself when you are building an iDDC workflow.
+Quetzal-CRUMBS utilities will automatically download the CHELSA bioclimatic and elevation files when they need them: you should not have to download them yourself when you are building an iDDC workflow.